ProhibitedTV/BitRiver-Live/README.md

 ## Manual development workflow

 Want to hack on the Go API without Docker?
 Use the JSON datastore for a fast start, then graduate to Postgres when you need persistence guarantees.
+Whenever you build or run the Go binaries from source, include the `postgres` build tag so the real database drivers are linked instead of the lightweight stubs the JSON-only path relies on.

 ### Option A – JSON datastore (no external services)